kornelski/pngquant/README.md

 * Significantly better quality of quantisation

+  - more accurate remapping of semitransparent colors
+  - special dithering algorithm that does not add noise in well-quantized areas of the image
   - uses variance instead of popularity for box selection (improvement suggested in the original median cut paper)
   - feedback loop that repeats median cut for poorly quantized colors
   - additional colormap improvement using Voronoi iteration
   - supports much larger number of colors in input images without degradation of quality
-  - more accurate remapping of semitransparent colors
-  - special dithering algorithm that does not add noise in well-quantized areas of the image
   - gamma correction (output is always generated with gamma 2.2 for web compatibility)

 * More flexible commandline usage

   - number of colors defaults to 256
-  - standard switches like `--` and `-` are allowed
+  - long options and standard switches like `--` and `-` are allowed

 * Refactored and modernised code

   - C99 with no workarounds for old systems
   - floating-point math used throughout
   - Intel SSE3 optimisations
+  - multicore support via OpenMP

 ##Options